• Skip to main content

 Why You Should Consider Composer Support?

 Composer is the ultimate solution for PHP developers to manage application dependencies easily and efficiently.
-Here, with dependencies, I mean various third-party open-source libraries/plugins, PSR standards etc.
+Here, with dependencies, I mean various third-party open-source libraries/plugins, PSR standards, etc.

-Currently, to add a third-party library, you will have to download it, add the library source to ‘application/third_party’ directory, create a mapper library(if needed) inside ‘application/libraries’ directories and load it manually(or automatically via autoload.php).
-What about if all of this has been done in a very simple way?
+‘ directories and load it manually(or automatically via autoload.php).
+What if all of this was done in a very simple way?

 Though you should easily follow this tutorial with the least knowledge of Composer, it will be better and easier for you, if you are familiar with composer.